uwnlp/nlp-corpora/doc/byu-coca/README.md

 restrictions), contact one of the nlp-corpora maintainers to be granted access to the set of BYU corpora:

-- Max Forbes --- mbforbes@cs.washington.edu
+- Suchin Gururangan --- sg01@cs.washington.edu

 ## License